-Mia Farrow is absolutely amazing in this film and perfectly cast as alongside John Cassavettes as newlyweds Rosemary and Guy Woodhouse, who’ve recently moved into a new apartment and soon set about making a family, only to discover that the inhabitants of this gothic innercity building might not be the nice neighbours they first believed.
+Mia Farrow is absolutely amazing in this film and perfectly cast as alongside John Cassavetes as newlyweds Rosemary and Guy Woodhouse, who’ve recently moved into a new apartment and soon set about making a family, only to discover that the inhabitants of this gothic inner-city building might not be the nice neighbours they first believed.
 It’s easy to see why the film jump-started her career and set her on the path to stardom.
-She beautifully pulls off the transition from being sweet and vulnerable to paranoid as her pregnancy progresses and she starts to suspect all around her may night have her or the babies best interests at heart.
+She beautifully pulls off the transition from being sweet and vulnerable to paranoid as her pregnancy progresses and she suspects all around her may night have her or the baby’s best interests at heart.

 Yes, this might sound a little cliche now but in 1969 this was a lot fresher, plus when you have Ruth Gordon in the role that won her an Oscar and ever-excellent Sidney Blackmer playing the nosy couple next door, how can anything feel stale, even with the 140-minute runtime.
 Normally a long time in the horror genre, but here, for the most part, flies by.